A Perturbed DCA for Computing d-Stationary Points of Nonsmooth DC Programs: Numerical Experiments

 \subsection{A simple comparison with DCA}

-In this subsection, we provide a simple example to partially demonstrate that while both DCA and pDCA solve a single subproblem for a one-step update, pDCA can find a d-stationary point, but DCA is trapped at a critical point.
+In this subsection, we provide a simple example to partially demonstrate that while both DCA and perturbed DCA solve a single subproblem for a one-step update, perturbed DCA can find a d-stationary point, but DCA is trapped at a critical point.

 Consider the following example adopted from \cite{pang2017computing}:

 which is an instance of \eqref{eq:dc_general} by taking $\phi(x) = \frac{1}{2}x^2$, $\psi_1(x) = -x$, $\psi_2(x) = 0$, and $\psi(x) = \max_{i \in\{1,2\}}\{\psi_i(x)\}$.
 The unique d-stationary point of the above problem is $x^* = -1$ with $\zeta(x^*) = -0.5$.